forbesmyester/wv-linewise/README.md

 [RustUp](https://rustup.rs/) is how I installed Rust.

+In Linux Boscop/Web-view [introduces a dependency on Webkit2gtk](https://github.com/Boscop/web-view#prerequisites).
+At least on Ubuntu this is easy to meet via `sudo apt-get install -y libwebkit2gtk-4.0-dev libwebkit2gtk-4.0-37`.

 Once Rust is fully installed using `cargo install --path .` will compile and install the actual binary as wv_linewise.

 ## Example Applications